Alternative Medical Options, Including Botox for Cerebral Palsy

+Have you ever heard of botox for cerebral palsy?
 Botulinum toxin is a drug made from a toxin produced by the bacterium Clostridium botulinum (nlm.nih.gov).
 As stated by WebMD.com, “when a small amount of Botox is injected into a muscle, it blocks nerve signals that tell your muscles to contract”.
-It may do wonders in smoothing the wrinkles of adult skin, however, Botox has also been reported to have medical benefits for children with cerebral palsy (CP), especially when paired with occupational and physical therapy.
+It may do wonders in smoothing the wrinkles of adult skin, however, Botox has also been reported to have medical benefits for children with cerebral palsy, especially when paired with occupational and physical therapy.

-Botox was first reported as a treatment for spasticity in children with CP in 1993 (pediatricsdigest.mobi).
-Spasticity is commonly found in people with CP.
-According to CerebralPalsy.com, spasticity implies increased muscle tone.
+Spasticity, or increased muscle tone, is commonly found in people with CP.
 For those with spastic (pyramidal) cerebral palsy, muscles are constantly contracting, making limbs stiff, rigid, and resistant to flexing or relaxing.
+Botox was first reported as a treatment for spasticity in children with CP in 1993 (ncbi.nlm.nih.gov).

-The American Academy of Neurology also conducted a study that showed BoNT-A has been established as an effective treatment to reduce spasticity, however, there is conflicting evidence regarding functional improvement.
-Even though the FDA has approved Botox as a cosmetic treatment against wrinkles, it has not been approved as a treatment of CP.
+- The American Academy of Neurology also conducted a study that showed BoNT-A has been established as an effective treatment to reduce spasticity, however, there is conflicting evidence regarding functional improvement.

 At NAPA Center, we take an individualized approach to therapy because we understand that each child is unique with very specific needs.
 We embrace differences with an understanding that individualized programs work better.
 For this reason, no two therapeutic programs are alike.
 If your child needs our services, we will work closely with you to select the best therapies for them, creating a customized program specific to your child’s needs and your family’s goals.
 Let your child’s journey begin today by contacting us to learn more.